petersieg/gigatron_emulator/README.md

 Works excellent!

-I just implemented loading og gt1 file by dropping file on window event. arecibo64.gt1 is example file.
+I just implemented loading of gt1 file by dropping file on window event.

+Now one can simply drop a gt1 file on the emu window and it is loaded.
+Before new gt1 file can be loaded, a reset is mandatory (Press PgUp until reset)!

+arecibo64.gt1 is example file.